Deutsche Bank India branches report 48 pc jump in net profit in FY21 | Business

 - India

-German lender, Deutsche Bank AG's branches in India have reported a 48 percent jump in FY21 net profit at Rs 1,527 crore, aided by rising revenues and also cost controls.
+German lender Deutsche Bank AG's branches in India have reported a 48 per cent jump in FY21 net profit at Rs 1,527 crore, aided by rising revenues and cost controls.

 The bank had reported a net profit of Rs 1,031 crore in the year-ago period.